Hercule Poirot: Audible

 In 2017 Audible released an original audio adaptation of Murder on the Orient Express starring Tom Conti as Poirot.
 The cast included Jane Asher as Mrs. Hubbard, Jay Benedict as Monsieur Bouc, Ruta Gedmintas as Countess Andrenyi, Sophie Okonedo as Mary Debenham, Eddie Marsan as Ratchett, Walles Hamonde as Hector MacQueen, Paterson Joseph as Colonel Arbuthnot, Rula Lenska as Princess Dragomiroff and Art Malik as the Narrator.
 According to the publisher's summary on Audible.com, "sound effects [were] recorded on the Orient Express itself."

 Audible released a dramatisation of The Mysterious Affair at Styles in November 2024.
-The cast included Peter Dinklage as Poirot.
+The ensemble cast was led by Peter Dinklage as Poirot.
+Dinklage returned for The ABC Murders in 2025.

 Others

 In 1939 Orson Welles and the Mercury Players dramatised Roger Ackroyd on CBS's Campbell Playhouse.

 On 6 October 1942 the Mutual radio series Murder Clinic broadcast "The Tragedy at Marsden Manor" starring Maurice Tarplin as Poirot.
 At least two other Poirot stories were adapted for the series, but it is unknown who voiced him.

 A 1945 radio series of at least 13 original half-hour episodes (none of which apparently adapt any Christie stories) transferred Poirot from London to New York and starred character actor Harold Huber, perhaps better known for his appearances as a police officer in various Charlie Chan films.
 On 22 February 1945, "speaking from London, Agatha Christie introduced the initial broadcast of the Poirot series via shortwave".

 In 2021 L.A.
 Theatre Works produced an adaptation of The Murder on the Links, dramatised by Kate McAll.
 Alfred Molina starred as Poirot, with Simon Helberg as Hastings.

+In 2025, Radio Mirchi produced a Bengali adaptation of The ABC Murders, starring Anirban Chakrabarti as Poirot.
+He has subsequently reprised the role in further audio dramas.